Convair F-102 Delta Dagger: Further development

-The F-102 received several major modifications during its operational lifetime, with most airframes being retrofitted with infrared search/tracking systems, radar warning receivers, transponders, backup artificial horizons, and improvements to the fire control system.
-A proposed close-support version (never built) would have incorporated, in addition, an internal Gatling gun, an extra two hardpoints for bombs (in addition to the two underwing pylons for drop tanks that were fitted to all production F-102s), bigger internal fuel tanks, and an in-flight-refueling probe.
-The F-102 was subsonic when fitted with drop tanks.
+The F-102 received several major modifications during its operational lifetime, with most airframes being retrofitted with infra-red search and tracking systems, radar warning receivers, transponders, backup artificial horizons, and improvements to the fire control system.
+A proposed close-support version (never built) would have incorporated an internal Gatling gun, and an extra two hardpoints for bombs, supplementing the two underwing pylons all production F-102s were fitted with for drop tanks (the use of which reduced the craft to subsonic performance).
+To alleviate this, bigger internal fuel tanks and an in-flight-refueling probe were fitted.

-To train F-102A pilots, the TF-102A trainer was developed, with 111 eventually manufactured.
-The aircraft was designed with side-by-side seating to facilitate pilot training, a popular concept in the 1950s (also used with the American Cessna T-37, British Hawker Hunter T.7 and English Electric Lightning T.4, among others).
-This required a redesign of the cockpit and a nose almost as wide as that of a Convair 340 commercial airliner.
+In response to a USAF request for a specialized twin-seat trainer, Convair begun development of the TF-102A in April 1952.
+The side-by-side seating design, popularized in the 1950s (and used with the American Cessna T-37, British Hawker Hunter T.7 and English Electric Lightning T.4, among others), would require a redesign of the cockpit and a nose almost as wide as that of a Convair 340 commercial airliner.
+Development was put on hold despite being authorized on 16 April 1953 until issues with the fighter model were sufficiently addressed; the first firm order for the TF-102A was issued in July 1954, and a maiden flight made on 8 November 1955.
 The new nose introduced buffeting, the source of which was traced to the bulbous canopy.
 Vortex generators were added to the top of the canopy to prevent the buffet which had started at about Mach 0.72.
 The intake ducts were revised as the inlets were repositioned.
 Despite the many changes, the aircraft was combat-capable, although this variant was predictably slower, reaching only subsonic speeds in level flight.
+A total of 111 TF-102As were eventually manufactured.

 The numerous inherent design and technical limitations of the F-102 led to a proposed successor, initially known as the F-102B "Ultimate Interceptor".
 The improved design, in which the proposed Curtiss-Wright J67 jet engine was eventually replaced by a Pratt & Whitney J75, underwent so many aerodynamic changes (including variable-geometry inlets) that it essentially became an entirely new aircraft and hence was redesignated and produced as the F-106 Delta Dart.
 Convair would also use a delta wing design in the Mach 2 class Convair B-58 Hustler bomber.